Veronica Kvassetskaia-Tsyglan

-Veronica Kvassetskaia-Tsyglan (Kva-set–sky-ya – t-see-g-lan) (born December 28, 1966) is a Canadian classical realist painter specializing in the Old Masters’ technique.
+Veronica Kvassetskaia-Tsyglan (Kva-set–sky-ya – t-see-g-lan) (born December 28, 1966) is a Canadian classical realist painter specializing in the Old Masters' technique.
 She is active in the contemporary revival of the classical tradition of fine art portraiture in Canada.
 She founded the Portrait Society of Canada in 2001 in Toronto, Canada and is the current chairman.

-In 2016 Veronica Kvassetskaia Tsyglan discovered “The Catalyst of Vitality”.

 Life

 Kvassetskaia was born on December 28, 1966, in Moscow to Russian mother Taisia Levicheva and Polish father Vladimir Kvassetski.
 She has an older sister named Olga.

 Kvassetskaia-Tsyglan began displaying talent and an affection for the arts at an early age—playing the violin, singing, sculpting and drawing.
 Later on, she developed an interest in analytical chemistry, science and psychology.

 From a young age, Kvassetskaia knew that she wanted to be an artist and as a teenager she began reproducing works of the Old Masters.
 She became a pupil of the Soviet Ossetian artist Lolita Gally.
 She studied Fine Art at the V. Surikov State Academy Art Institute, then Art History at the Moscow State University.

 She emigrated from Russia in 1991.